techidaily/site-android-unlock/source/_posts/top-4-sim-location-trackers-to-easily-find-your-lost-asus-rog-phone-7-ultimate-device-by-drfone-android.md

 ![reset a motorola phone that is locked 5](https://images.wondershare.com/drfone/article/2020/12/reset-a-motorola-phone-that-is-locked-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After you have successfully reset your Asus ROG Phone 7 Ultimate  phone, it would take a few minutes to boot up.
 Once that is done, you are left with a clean slate, just like a completely new smartphone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nlwr9LjJ-ng?si=I6UNAtfBkY2FTceu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 5: Unlock locked Asus ROG Phone 7 Ultimate  phone with Gmail ID and password